The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Cable row involves pulling a cable towards your body using a handle or attachment, while barbell row involves lifting a barbell off the floor and pulling it towards your body.

-Cable row allows for a greater range of motion and can be easier on the lower back, while barbell row can be more challenging and involve more muscles.
+A cable row allows for a greater range of motion and can be easier on the lower back, while a barbell row can be more challenging and involve more muscles.

-How many sets and reps should I do for cable row?
+How many sets and reps should I do for the cable row?

 - For muscle hypertrophy (increased muscle size): Aim for 3-4 sets of 8-12 reps, with a moderate to heavy amount of resistance.

-What grip should I use for cable row?
+What grip should I use for the cable row?

-For cable row, there are different handle attachments available, and the grip you use can target different muscles.
+For cable row, different handle attachments are available, and the grip you use can target different muscles.

 For example, a wide grip can target the upper back muscles, whereas a neutral grip can target the mid-back muscles.